MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -DisplayName
-!!!
-Exchange Server 2010

-The DisplayName parameter specifies the name displayed in Microsoft Outlook for the mail user and its associated mailbox in the service.

-!!!
-Exchange Server 2013

-The DisplayName parameter specifies the name displayed in MicrosoftOutlook for the mail user and its associated mailbox in the service.

-!!!
-Exchange Server 2016

 The DisplayName parameter specifies the display name of the mail user and the associated mailbox in the service.
 The display name is visible in the Exchange admin center, in address lists, and in Outlook.
 The maximum length is 256 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 If you don't use the DisplayName parameter, the value of the Name parameter is used for the display name.

 ```yaml
 Type: String